Published by Christina Riley. Last Updated on September 29, 2023.

 It’s often forgotten that the vineyards are essentially farms.
 That means the owner controls the entire wine-making process, from cultivating the grapes to producing the wine.

-Visiting a Yadkin Valley winery offers an opportunity to ask the farmers any questions you may have about their wines and wine-making in general.
+Visiting a Yadkin Valley winery is one of the best things to do in Surry county NC.
+It offers an opportunity to ask the farmers any questions you may have about their wines and wine-making in general.

 With more than 40 wineries in the region, we have an article dedicated entirely to Yadkin Valley wineries and what makes them unique.
 So whether you desire a place with a laidback kid-friendly vibe or the best Chambourcin, there is undoubtedly a Yadkin Valley winery just for you!